wbazant/markerAlignmentsPaper/paper.md

 Re-running EukDetect modified to filter on MAPQ >= 5 leads to fewer instances a taxon is skipped, but more instances one taxon is reported as many - we see an empty list of results for 178 samples, 78 of one taxon of the same genus, 13 of one taxon of a different genus, and 69 of more than one taxon.

+To summarize this section: we find that EukDetect's capacity to report on non-reference species is limited by its MAPQ >= 30 filter.

 \newpage

-### Mapping simulated reads
+### Simulated reads and references
+We devise a simulation procedure based on sourcing reads from a reference and aligning them back to a version of the reference which lets us capture properties of alignments in various degrees of difference between sequenced material and available reference:  a known species, a different strain, or a novel species.

-To establish success rate of read mapping in the most favourable case where a species in a sample is also present in the reference, we simulate reads from each taxon in the reference and then map it back to the whole reference.
-Most reads map correctly - overall, average precision and recall are both 95.1%, and adding the MAPQ >= 30 filter increases precision to 99.7% while decreasing recall to 91.7%.
+In the most favourable case where a species in a sample is also present in the reference, most reads map correctly - overall, average precision and recall are both 95.1%, and adding the MAPQ >= 30 filter increases precision to 99.7% while decreasing recall to 91.7%.
 To convey the same information with a differently calculated statistic: 8% of the reads map with MAPQ < 30 and 46.2% of those are incorrectly mapped, while among reads with MAPQ >= 30, only 0.3% are incorrectly mapped.
 Most misses are near misses: 89% of reads that do not map back to a sequence of their species map within the correct genus.
 Average MAPQ value among correct mappings is 36.1, among near misses 5.2, and 4.4 among other misses.
 For MAPQ >= 5, precision and recall are 99.0% and 96.0%.

 The degree of improvement achieved in this way turns out to depend on the source taxon of the reads (figure A).
 Out of 3977 taxa whose reads map back to the reference, reads from 1908 map with 100% precision.
 After applying the MAPQ >= 30 filter, 1105 more taxa map with 100% precision, but 146 taxa still have precision worse than the pre-filter average of 95.1%.
 In the case of five taxa (*Fusarium cf. fujikuroi NRRL 66890, Escovopsis sp.
 Ae733, Favella ehrenbergii, Leishmania peruviana, Mesodinium rubrum*) applying the filter decreases precision, and for one taxon (*[Chlamydomonas] debaryana var. cristata*) applying the filter removes all reads.

 ![(A) Precision and fraction of reads with MAPQ >= 30, each dot is source taxon](figures/precisionBySpecies.png)

+A version of the reference where a smaller amount of sequences is included twice shows a small amount of redundancy in reference sequences does not compromise same-species precision or same-species recall (both are 99.6%), but it renders MAPQ values unusable, making them almost uniformly 0 or 1.

+Reads aligned to a complete reference, but mutated before the alignment, show that increasing the difference between reference and signal produces a gradual change (figure B).
+As we gradually increase the mutation rate until recall drops below 10%, precision stays between 95% and 96% throughout the range of mutation rates, which is concordant with `bowtie2` preserving precision over recall as seen in e.g. [@peng2015re].
+Keeping only reads with MAPQ >= 30 improves precision to between 99.6% and 99%, similarly to the case of unmutated reads, but the fraction of reads with MAPQ >= 30 declines more rapidly than recall does, showing that departing from the reference makes the MAPQ >= 30 filter increasingly unfavourable.

+![(B) Alignments of mutated reads, known species](figures/valuesOverMutationRate.png)

-Within the hold-out set, most misses are still near misses - 73% of reads from a hold-out set that do not map back to their genus map to another genus in the same family.
-Average MAPQ value is 12.7 for reads that map to the same genus, 11.7 among reads that map to different genus within the same family, and 14.8 for reads that map to a different family.
-Same-genus precision of 82% only increases to 83.6%, while the same-genus recall of 30% decreases to below 7%.
-For MAPQ >= 5, the precision and recall values are 87% and 18.2%.
+Splitting the reference into hold-out and remaining sets shows that when aligning novel species, most misses are still near misses - 73% of reads from that do not map back to their genus map to another genus in the same family.
+Unlike in the case of a known species, average MAPQ is not higher for closer matches - it is 12.7 for reads that map to the same genus, 11.7 among reads that map to different genus within the same family, and 14.8 for reads that map to a different family.
+Same-genus precision and recall are 82% and 30% on average, 83.6% and 7% for reads with MAPQ >= 30, and 87% and 18.2% for reads with MAPQ >= 5.

 The effect of applying the MAPQ >= 30 filter continues to vary for different taxa.
-Among 322 taxa in the hold-out set whose reads map to the remaining set, 48 map only to the taxa of the same genus, while 117 do not map to taxa of the same genus at all.
+Among 322 out of 371 taxa in the hold-out set whose reads map to the remaining set, 48 map only to the taxa of the same genus, while 117 do not map to taxa of the same genus at all.
 Applying the MAPQ >= 30 filter only keeps reads mapping to correct genus for 94 more taxa, while removing all reads that map to the correct genus in 6 cases, and removes all reads for 126 taxa.

+To summarize this section: we demonstrate that the difficulty of mapping a read is variable - easier for some taxa than others - and applying the MAPQ >= 30 filter is helpful in further increasing precision of mapping fairly unambiguous reads, but detrimental in many other cases.

 \newpage

-To understand an effect of smaller differences between reference and signal, we analyse reads that are mutated before alignment (Figure B).
-We gradually increase the `wgsim` mutation rate parameter until recall drops below 10%.
-Precision stays between 95% and 96% throughout the range of mutation rates, which is concordant with `bowtie2` preserving precision over recall as seen in e.g. [@peng2015re].
-Keeping only reads with MAPQ >= 30 improves precision to between 99.6% and 99%, similarly to the case of unmutated reads.
-However, fraction of reads with MAPQ >=30 declines more rapidly than recall does, and so the cost of improving precision is this way gets disproportionately large.

-![(B) Alignments of mutated reads, known species](figures/valuesOverMutationRate.png)

-Simulating reads and mapping them to an variant of the reference with 371 sequences included twice shows that a small amount of redundancy in reference sequences does not compromise same-species precision or same-species recall (both are 99.6%).
-The reported MAPQ values are almost uniformly 0 or 1.

-To summarize, we find that EukDetect's capacity to report on non-reference species is limited by its MAPQ >= 30 filter.
-We demonstrate that the difficulty of mapping a read is variable - easier for some taxa than others - and applying the MAPQ filter is helpful in further increasing precision of mapping fairly unambiguous reads, but detrimental in many other cases.
-\newpage
+### Our data
+Starting with Release 25 (2 Dec 2021), all whole genome sequencing data available on our site, MicrobiomeDB - 5113 samples in Release 25 - is additionally profiled for presence of eukaryotes.

+Our results from processing Human Microbiome Project data [@turnbaugh2007human] dovetail with [@nash2017gut] who compare the same stool samples sequenced with and without amplification of the fungal ITS2 region (WGS vs. ITS2).
+We find the same taxa as most common results: *Malassezia* and *Candida* fungi.
+We also agree with the conclusion that the sequencing depth of the samples was not sufficient to detect fungal taxa with sensitivity achieved by ITS2 sequencing - only 15 / 146 of stool samples report *S. cerevisiae *, an ubiquitous yeast that [@nash2017gut] find in the majority of the samples with ITS2, but only in a fraction of the samples with WGS.
+We nevertheless consider the results worth displaying: while the picture they draw is not complete, it contains enough information to generate hypotheses and further leads.
+Findings of eukaryotes that can potentially cause disease include a protozoan *Trichomonas tenax* in two oral samples, and 4 / 10 of samples from the subject ID 246515023 contain a disease-causing fungus *Aspergillus fumigatus*.

+Data from the DIABIMMUNE study [@vatanen2016variation] lets us cross-check our method with results reported in the original EukDetect publication.
+Having processed the same 1154 samples, we agree on 122 data points, EukDetect has additional 14, and we have additional 97.
+Some of the additional results can be explained as higher sensitivity of our method - for example, a common taxon S. cerevisiae is reported 67 times by us and 31 by EukDetect.
+The additional complexity of our method when handling unknown species produces a few disagreements.
+In sample G78909, EukDetect reports *Penicillium nordicum*, while our method reports a novel *Penicillium*, and in sample G78500, EukDetect's reported *Kazachstania unispora* is rejected by our method as an off-target hit.
+In sample G80329, our method agrees with EukDetect about *Candida parapsilosis*, and reports an additional *C. albicans* - plausibly, because the reads assigned to the two species align to entirely different markers.

+Processing infant stool samples from the Preterm Infant Resistome study [@gibson2016developmental] uncovered that a sample corresponding SRA run ID SRR3132435 has been colonised by organisms from the *Mucor* genus, possibly between sample collection and sequencing.
+This is not reported by EukDetect despite over three thousand reads from the sample mapping to *Mucor* markers, because they all get filtered out by the MAPQ >= 30 filter.
+Our method reports a presence of a species of *Mucor* most similar to *M. velutinosus*, *M. circinelloides*, and *M. ambiguus*.
+A second source for this result is STAT [@katz2021stat], assigning 0.34% of the reads assigned to order *Mucorales* on the basis of k-mer similarity.

 ## Discussion